By: Helios on July 21st, 2021

 However, it’s a good idea to ask some general questions about the employee experience.
 The answers to these questions will help you pinpoint some of the push factors that could pose a retention risk.

-How to improve employee retention with stay interviews
+How to improve retention with effective stay interviews

 Conducting a stay interview is easy.
 What happens next is the tricky part.
 Once you’ve spoken to your team, it’s time to take that data and create a meaningful action plan to improve employee retention.